social-protocols/dri-in-polis/docs/validity-test/README.md

 ![Figure 2.
 Actual vs. shuffled Fremantle Bridge](./shuffled-vs-standard-pre-post-12.0.png)

-## 8. Conclusions & Further Research
+## 8. Suggestions Further Research

 1. **Permutation tests for statistical significance.**
     - For each of the 19 cases in Niemeyer et al. (2024), shuffle profiles 1,000–10,000 times to build a null distribution of DRI and the **DRI delta** (post – pre).